Toon Tone color game

 Copy result after playing

-The Toon Tone game is not a scientific color test, but it gives fast, useful feedback on everyday color perception.
+Toon Tone is not a scientific color test, but it gives fast, useful feedback on everyday color perception.

 Hue recognition